-- During assembly, changes to the item number and/or quantity of a component in a kit are allowed or disallowed by the setting of "modify-flags" in the kit definition.
-Records of all components used during assembly are retained. - Entry of component items' serial or lot numbers is performed during assembly.
-Actual serial and/or lot numbers specified for components are retained after assembly and sale in the Serial File. - Component usage for Reporting on the Component Usage Report is retained only for all components of a component-tracked kit. - Updating of quantity sold and sales PTD/YTD statistics is performed for the parent item at time of sale. - For kits assembled using Kit Inventory, the updating of quantity used or quantity sold and sales statistics for component items at time of posting is determined by the component update method specified in the I/C Control Information. - For kits assembled using Work Orders, the quantity used is updated in the Status File when the work order is issued, regardless of the component update method defined in the I/C Control Information.
-Quantity sold and sales statistics for kit components used on work orders are not updated. - The sale of a Component-tracked kit may be initiated using the Inventory > Inventory selection, the Point of Sale Tickets (Enter) selection, or the Billing Orders selection.
+- During assembly, changes to the item number and/or quantity of a component in a kit are allowed or disallowed by the setting of "modify-flags" in the kit definition. - Entry of component items' serial or lot numbers is performed during assembly.
+Actual serial and/or lot numbers specified for components are retained after assembly and sale in the Serial File. - Component usage for Reporting on the Component Usage Report is retained only for serialized and lot-controlled components. - Updating of quantity sold and sales PTD/YTD statistics is performed for the parent item at time of sale. - For kits assembled using Kit Inventory, the updating of quantity used or quantity sold and sales statistics for component items at time of posting is determined by the component update method specified in the I/C Control Information. - For kits assembled using Work Orders, the quantity used is updated in the Status File when the work order is issued, regardless of the component update method defined in the I/C Control Information.
+Quantity sold and sales statistics for kit components used on work orders are not updated. - The sale of a Tracked kit may be initiated using the Inventory > Inventory selection, the Point of Sale Tickets (Enter) selection, or the Billing Orders selection.